27 Nov 2020

-EISA continued support to ECCAS in drafting an ECCAS election observation mission staff handbook to enable them to plan for and implement an EOM.
-The content of the manual is under discussion with the ECCAS electoral support unit to determine the topics to be covered and will be agreed on in March, thereafter the development will commence.
+EISA supported ECCAS in the drafting of an ECCAS election observation mission staff handbook to enable them to plan for and implement an EOM.
+The content of the manual was finalised with the ECCAS electoral support unit, and the draft was completed.
+Following discussions with ECCAS Commission's Commissioner for Peace and Security, the manual was tabled with the newly appointed structure for further input before piloting and finalisation.

-Supported by EISA, ECCAS deployed a technical mission of three persons to the Cameroonian legislative and local elections.
+Supported by EISA, ECCAS deployed a technical mission of three people to the Cameroonian elections.
 The mission met Cameroonian stakeholders and was able to observe media coverage during the electoral and post-electoral period.
-At the completion of the mission,the ECCAS technical mission expressed its satisfaction after examining newspapers and television programmes on their election coverage.
+At the completion of the mission, the ECCAS technical mission expressed its satisfaction after examining newspapers and television programmes on their election coverage.

 EISA superted ECCAS in drafting an ECCAS election observation mission staff handbook to enable them to plan for and implement an EOM.
 The contents were agreed on and EISA Gabon drew on the expertise of the EISA's Elections and Political Processes Department to assist in the development of the handbook.